Business, Energy, Environment and Sustainability MBA Major

 (3) COURSES BY PETITION (1 cu permitted with advance approval of the Director of the BEES MBA Major)

-Alternatively, students may petition to take another Wharton or non-Wharton course instead of a course from list (2) above by contacting the Director of the BEES Major.
+Alternatively, students are invited to petition to take another Wharton or non-Wharton course instead of a course from list (2) above by contacting the Director of the BEES Major.
 Students may find it useful to look at the list of courses focusing on energy and the environment compiled by the Kleinman Center for Energy Policy, some of which may be approved to count toward the BEES Major:https://kleinmanenergy.upenn.edu/energy-courses.